-- 1.12.1 In accordance with Section 19(2) of the Air Navigation Act 1920, munitions of war or implements of war must not be carried by an aircraft in or over Australian territory, or by an Australian aircraft outside Australian territory, except with the permission in writing of the delegate of the Minister for Infrastructure, Transport and Regional Development. - 1.12.2 Applications for transportation of munitions of war by State aircraft of a country other than Australia in Australian territory, or by an Australian aircraft outside Australian territory should be lodged with the Chief of Air Force or Chief of Joint Operations, Department of Defence (see GEN 1.1). - 1.12.3 Applications for carriage of munitions of war or implements of war in all other circumstances should be lodged with the Secretary of the Department of Infrastructure, through the Assistant Secretary Aviation Industry Policy, Aviation and Airports Division (see GEN 1.1). - 1.12.4 Certain firearms and weapons will require permission to import from the Australian Border Force.
+- 1.12.1 In accordance with Section 19(2) of the Air Navigation Act 1920, munitions of war or implements of war must not be carried by an aircraft in or over Australian territory, or by an Australian aircraft outside Australian territory, except with the permission in writing of the delegate of the Minister for Infrastructure, Transport and Regional Development. - 1.12.2 Applications for transportation of munitions of war by State aircraft of a country other than Australia in Australian territory, or by an Australian aircraft outside Australian territory should be lodged with the Chief of Air Force or Chief of Joint Operations, Department of Defence (see GEN 1.1). - 1.12.3 Applications for carriage of munitions of war or implements of war in all other circumstances should be lodged with the Secretary of the Department of Infrastructure, through the Assistant Secretary Aviation Industry Policy, Aviation and Airports Division (see GEN 1.1). - 1.12.4 Certain firearms and weapons will require permission to import from the Australian Border Force, the Attorney-General's Department, or state/territory police depending on the firearm or weapon type and intended use in Australia.
 Export permission from the Department of Defence may also be required.